Sugar Prices Jump as Crude Oil Surges

-Sugar prices continued higher today on the fresh surge in oil prices seen after Israel bombed 30 oil depots in Iran.
+Sugar prices continued higher on Monday on the fresh surge in oil prices seen after Israel bombed 30 oil depots in Iran.
 The rally in oil prices benefits ethanol prices, encouraging the world's sugar mills to divert more cane crushing toward ethanol production rather than sugar, thereby curbing sugar supplies.

 On February 12, sugar prices plunged to 5.25-year nearest-futures lows on concern that a global sugar surplus will persist.
 On February 11, analysts from sugar trader Czarnikow said they expect a global sugar surplus of 3.4 MMT in the 2026/27 crop year, following an 8.3 MMT surplus in 2025/26.
 Also, Green Pool Commodity Specialists said on January 29 that they expect a 2.74 MMT global sugar surplus for 2025/26 and a 156,000 MT surplus for 2026/27.
 Meanwhile, StoneX said February 13 that it expects a global sugar surplus of 2.9 MMT in 2025/26.

-The International Sugar Organization (ISO) on February 27 forecasted a +1.22 MMT (million metric ton) sugar surplus in 2025-26, below an earlier projection of +1.63 AMMT.
-That follows a -3.46 MMT deficit in 2024-25.
+The International Sugar Organization (ISO) on February 27 forecasted a +1.22 MMT (million metric ton) sugar surplus in 2025-26, following a -3.46 MMT deficit in 2024-25.
 ISO said the surplus is being driven by increased sugar production in India, Thailand, and Pakistan.
 ISO is forecasting a +3.0% y/y rise in global sugar production to 181.3 million MMT in 2025-26.

 The Indian Sugar and Bio-energy Manufacturers Association (ISMA) reported on March 6 that India's 2025-26 sugar output from Oct 1-Feb 28 was up +12% y/y to 24.75 MMT.
 Last Wednesday, the ISMA projected India's 2025/26 sugar production at 29.3 MMT, up 12% y/y, below an earlier projection of 30.95 MMT.
 The ISMA also cut its estimate for sugar used for ethanol production in India to 3.4 MMT from a July forecast of 5 MMT, which may allow India to boost its sugar exports.
 India is the world's second-largest sugar producer.